E-Kelly79/Azure-Studios/README.md

 	}
 ```

+## GUI
+i went and made a small gui that will work for the users this was built with javafx i used a borderPane to set out the window then added a menuBar with a gridpane tomarkup the userinput fields

 ## Built With

 * [Xstream](http://x-stream.github.io/) - Used for reading and writing files
 * [Gauva](https://github.com/google/guava) - Helpers for string methods
 * [cliche](https://sourceforge.net/projects/cliche/) - Used to make commands in the command line
+* [Javafx](http://www.oracle.com/technetwork/java/javafx/downloads/index.html) - Used to make Graphical User Interfaces

 ## Versioning
 This is the first version of my assignment